Privacy Notice

 Cookies and Web Beacons

-website uses a cookie control system which allows the user, on their first visit to the website, to allow or disallow the use of cookies on their computer / device (click the cookie icon at the bottom right-hand corner of the screen).
+Our website uses a cookie control system which allows the user, on their first visit to the website, to allow or disallow the use of cookies on their computer / device.
+For details about the specific cookies we use including how we use them and how to disable them you can see the Cookies page of our website.

 We will process the personal details that are necessary in order to provide a response.